-For a mere four quid, it's hard to see how you can go wrong with these bargain cycling glasses from sports superstore chain Decathlon.
+For a mere three quid, it's hard to see how you can go wrong with these bargain cycling glasses from sports superstore chain Decathlon.
 And it turns out they're really good: light and comfortable as well as costing less than a coffee and slice of cake.
 If you can put up with the inevitable 'safety glasses, aren't they?' jibes, you're quids in over the eye-candy brigade.

 At just over a tenner, it's hard to see how you can go wrong with these smoke-tinted eye shields, and they're well-regarded by plenty of happy CRC purchasers.

 Best known for its helmets, Belgian company Lazer produces a wide range of glasses and these Xenon X1 glasses feature a Grilamid TR-90 full frame design with Ultragrip nosepiece and temples to stop them slipping.
 They weigh just 28g so you barely notice them, and they look different to most of the other sunglasses in this guide.

 A really popular model, the D’Arcs sunglasses have a classic half-frame wraparound design.
 They're supplied with three lenses to suit different conditions, using a single lens design for maximum protection.
 The frame is coated with a rubberised material to provide a comfortable non-slip fit.

 Scottish clothing company Endura offers a large range of cycling sunglasses, these are very traditional wraparound style glasses.
 The frame is made is lightweight and the vented nosepiece boosts comfort.
 Endura includes three UV lenses to suit different light conditions.